Merchant growthMerchant growthPlaybookCheckout

 • Keep the success state branded and consistent with the rest of your payment experience.

-Run the first month like an ops pilot
+Run the first month as a controlled launch

-The first month should be run like an operations pilot, not a branding campaign.
-When payment status stays clean and support stays calm, you can expand USDT to more products, markets, and customer segments.
+The first month should be treated as a controlled launch, not a branding campaign.
+When payment status stays clear and buyer questions stay manageable, you can expand USDT to more products, markets, and customer segments.

 • Track checkout conversion by payment method.